 Te Whanganui-a-Tara based mezzo-soprano Kassandra Wang is an active solo and ensemble singer across Aotearoa.
 Her work and training span styles including classical, pop, jazz, and musical theatre.
 With a degree in electronic and jazz composition, Kassandra is a passionate advocate of new music, fresh interpretations, and interdisciplinary collaboration.

-A member of the New Zealand Opera Chorus since 2022 and the New Zealand Youth Choir since 2020, Brittany has performed as a chorister with prominent ensembles such as Voices New Zealand, the New Zealand Symphony Orchestra (NZSO), and the Auckland Philharmonia Orchestra (APO) and is now excited to embark on a career in criminal law.
+A member of the New Zealand Youth Choir since 2020 and the New Zealand Opera Chorus since 2022, Brittany has performed as a chorister with prominent ensembles such as Voices New Zealand, the New Zealand Symphony Orchestra, and the Auckland Philharmonia Orchestra.
+She also cantors weekly at the Cathedral of Saint Patrick & Saint Joseph.
+While her day-to-day focuses on ensuring the rights of those in the criminal justice system are upheld, Brittany is grateful that she can balance her legal career with her passion for music.

 Emma is a student at the University of Otago studying Law and a Bachelor of Music majoring in Classical Voice Performance.
 Originally from Christchurch, she was a member of the New Zealand Secondary Students’ Choir in 2015-2016, and is currently a member of the Octagon Ensemble in Dunedin.